rackerlabs/rackspace-how-to/content/cloud-databases/high-availability-for-cloud-databases.md

 HA for Cloud Databases has the following limitations:

--   The maximum number of replicas allowed per source database instance is currently two.
+-   The maximum number of replicas allowed per source database instance is two.
 -   HA instances are available only for instance flavors that are 1 GB or greater in size.
 -   The source and replicas must have the same size and flavor.